How Long Does an Oil Painting Take to Dry

 Most oil paints will take a few days to dry on paper.
 However, there are some quick-drying formulas available that can speed up the process.
 Some artists may even use a hairdryer to help set the paint more quickly.

-READ MORE: How to Commission an Oil Painting
+READ MORE: How to Clean an Oil Painting from Cigarette Smoke

 Generally speaking, though, you should expect your oil painting on paper to take at least 24 hours to fully dry.
 Once it is dry, you can varnish it to protect the surface and ensure that your work lasts for years to come.